aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/hanukkah/al-hanisim-for-the-banners-by-kohenet-ilana-joy-streit.html.md

 Alice refers to the title character in <em>Alice in Wonderland</em>, a popular children's book by Lewis Carroll.

 I hope this piece brings you spiritual sustenance for your journey!
 I appreciate financial contributions to sustain me as a writer, which will help bring more of my work out into the world.

-You can contribute via Venmo to @Ilana-Streit or <a href="mailto:ilanaing@gmail.com">email Ilana</a> for a mailing address.
+You can see and hear more of Ilana's creative work on her <a href="https://www.patreon.com/ilanajoy">Patreon page</a>.
+Or to make a one-time contribution, <a href="https://venmo.com/u/Ilana-Streit">Venmo</a> (@Ilana-Streit).
 </div>

 <hr />